pulp/pulp/docs/sphinx/rest-api/consumer/retrieval.rst

 | :method:`post`
 | :path:`/v2/consumers/search/`
 | :permission:`read`
-| :param_list:`post` include the key "criteria" whose value is a mapping structure as defined in :ref:`search_criteria`.
+| :param_list:`post` include the key "criteria" whose value is a mapping
+  structure as defined in :ref:`search_criteria`.
+Optionally include the key "bindings" with any value that evaluates to True to have the "bindings" attribute added to each returned consumer.
 | :response_list:`_`

 * :response_code:`200,containing the list of consumers`